• Automatic Recording

 Video conferencing systems don’t include solutions for creating and managing an ever-growing library of meeting recordings and other video-based information assets like employee training videos and corporate communications videos.

-Fortunately, there’s a simple solution to this challenge — just pair your video conferencing tool up with a video content management system (or video CMS).
+Fortunately, a simple solution to this challenge is just to pair your video conferencing tool with a video content management system (or video CMS).

 By using a video CMS like Panopto alongside your video conferencing solution, you can create a secure, searchable internal video portal (like a private YouTube for your company) that enables your people to collaborate more easily and work more productively.
 And that means you can do a lot more with your meeting recordings: